euonymos/CIPs/CIP-?/README.md

 [merkle-patricia-forestry](https://github.com/aiken-lang/merkle-patricia-forestry).

-Pairing-based cryptographic accumulators [[SKBP22]](https://dl.acm.org/doi/pdf/10.1145/3548606.3560676) provide similar functionality with some additional performance perks and elegance, mostly due to _batch membership proofs_ that turn out to be new updated accumulator commitments at the same time.
+Pairing-based cryptographic accumulators [[SKBP22]](https://dl.acm.org/doi/pdf/10.1145/3548606.3560676) provide similar functionality with some additional performance perks and elegance, e.g.
+_batch membership proofs_ that turn out to be new updated accumulator commitments at the same time.